nithinvarma16/ecem202a_project/docs/report.md

 i.
 Data Preprocessing – Here the point clouds are converted to voxels (i.e. dimensions 10*32*32).
 The value here of a voxel is the number of data points which are within the boundaries.
 The activities performed  - talk about window size -
 -talk about samples obtained and time stamps -

 ii.
 Classifiers – Although RadHAR tried deriving efficiency and testing on  about four different models , for our project we’ve chosen the model with the highest efficiency.
 This is the Time – distributed CNN + Bidirectional LSTM classifier.
 Although pre trained HDF5 models for this were available, on prediction with these models, using the live data efficiency is low.
-Hence we retrained this module which consisted of 3 time distributed convolution modules and had a bi directional and output layer.
-Model was saved after    epochs.
+Hence we also tried to retrained this module which consisted of 3 time distributed convolution modules and had a bi directional and output layer, but ran into a couple of issues which are discussed in depth later

 # 4. Evaluation and Results
 Post the setup and trying to get both the sides of the pipeline working, we could successfully obtain live data from the radar and were able to interface it with the Jetson nano module provided to perform voxelisation and classification individually to each set of data points for a single activity.
 The latency was very minimal about 2ms and the output changed immediately after the activity performed was changing live.
-However the
+However there was a dip in prediction accuracy and post a session, only about 30 percent of the activites were predicted correctly. |
+While trying to delve deeper into what could possibly cause a drop in the prediction accuracy of the CNN-LSTM model which originally had an accuracy of 90+ percent, we tried to verify the following parts of the pipeline -
+1. Since the main difference from the original implementation was that live data was processed one activity at a time instead of the complete set of data pummped in for classification at once, the same was replicated on known data.
+By serially pumping in data for one activity at a time from the existing RadHAR test dataset, we tried to verify if the output predicted is right and the accuracy for this turned out to be really high.
+2. We also tried to verify if the preprocessing part of the pipeline was happening properly

 # 5. Discussion and Conclusions